-- 4. Insert a screwdriver in the Shift Lock Release slot. - Push down on the screwdriver and move the shift lever out of Park to Neutral.
+- 4. Insert a screwdriver in the Shift Lock Release slot. - 5.
+Push down on the screwdriver while you press the release button on the side of the shift lever and move the shift lever out of Park to Neutral.

 To release the Reverse Lockout, move the shift lever from Neutral to Reverse, then to Park.